approve/automation-task/README.md

 - Use the most fitting Playwright functions

 ## Submission 🏁
-- When you're done, push your branch to the remote repository and we'll go over it 😁
+- When you're done, send a link of your repository to [approve-qa@tipalti.com](mailto:approve-qa@tipalti.com)